 Watch my analysis of the second kick below!

 Overall, the second dolphin kick is critical for a successfully Butterfly stroke.
 Starting your kids early with the thought of “constant kicking” (or the legs never stopping in fly) will help eliminate any pauses within the arms cycle, get your kids arms over the water–more relaxed through recovery, and generate more speed/power within each of their strokes!

-Be sure to stay tuned for next week as we continue dissect the Butterfly stroke by breaking down the pull pattern, overall stroke timing, breathing, and more!
+[CLICK HERE] for Part III, as we continue dissect the Butterfly stroke by breaking down the pull pattern, overall stroke timing, breathing, and more!